reeshuffled/reeshuffled.github.io/_posts/2024-05-21-How-to-Live-Alone.md

 ---
+description: Living alone, especially for the first time, can be daunting, but there are some things that you can do to make it far more enjoyable.
 layout: post
-type: article
+links:
+  citations: []
+  external: []
+  internal:
+  - title: 5 Lessons I Learned About Living Alone
+    url: /posts/living-alone-lessons
+publish_datetime: '2024-05-21T10:03:01-04:00'
+slug: how-to-live-alone
+started_at: '2024-04-03 17:44:00'
 tags:
 - Living Better
 - '2024'
 title: How to Live Alone
-slug: how-to-live-alone
-description: Living alone, especially for the first time, can be daunting, but there are some things that you can do to make it far more enjoyable.
-started_at: '2024-04-03 17:44:00'
-publish_datetime: '2024-05-21T10:03:01-04:00'
-links:
-  internal:
-  - url: /posts/living-alone-lessons
-    title: 5 Lessons I Learned About Living Alone
-  external: []
+type: article
 ---

 I've [previously written about living alone]({% post_url 2023-06-27-Lessons-Learned-Living-Alone %}), but that primarily focused on things that I had learned from living alone/sharing my personal experience.
 In this article I want to focus more on giving practical advice to people who are looking to live alone or already are doing so.